 Read also: Navigating the Digital Realm: Key Differences Between Websites and Web Applications

-As the name implies, a fixed-price model (also known as a firm-fixed-price model) is a type of contract in which both parties, a client and a vendor, agree on the scope of work, deadlines, and amount of money required for project implementation prior to beginning the development process.
+As the name implies, a fixed-price model (also known as a firm-fixed-price model) is a type of contract in which both parties, a client and a vendor, agree on the scope of work, deadlines, and amount of money required for project implementation before beginning the development process.

 Typically, when choosing this cooperation model, customers pay either one, or several times within the agreed timeframe.
 Even though the scope of work is fixed, there’s a decent chance that you might need to implement some additional features along the way.
-It goes without saying that you might want to deal with additional expenditures and prolonged deadlines.
+You might want to deal with additional expenditures and prolonged deadlines.

 A time-and-material contract, as opposed to a fixed price type, offers more flexibility in terms of development time frames and the budget required.
 Within this billing model, a client pays for the actual scope of work that is done by a service provider.
 The price is formed by the amount of time a team of developers has spent on a particular project and the cost of materials used.
 The hourly labor rates are agreed upon by a client and a contractor beforehand.
 As for the payment intervals, they are also flexible and negotiated in advance.